 - Sale of Vehicle Donated to Non-Profit Organization – Required Documents: Properly reassigned title and bill of sale.

 - Sale of Vehicle Confiscated by Government Agency – Required Documents: Order issued by the court or seizing agency.

 - Vehicle Not Required to be Registered – Required Documents: Properly assigned title or manufacturer statement of origin and bill of sale or dealers invoice.

 - Out-of-state IRP registration – Required Information: USDOT or IRP identification number and lease agreement information, if applicable.

-- NOTE: If a title-only applicant does not have all of the required documentation, or is requesting a title-only for a reason not listed below, the county clerk should forward the application to the Department for review.
+- NOTE: If a title-only applicant does not have all of the required documentation, or is requesting a title-only for a reason not listed above, the county clerk should forward the application to the Department for review.